by Nebula Haze

 These training techniques all involve pruning the plant in some way to improve growth and increase yields indoors.

-Topping & FIMing are ways of damaging the plant at a very young age to lead to plants growing mare bud sites.
+Topping & FIMing are ways of damaging the plant at a very young age to lead to plants growing m0re bud sites.

 In this next picture, notice how the plant sort of “splits” at one point near the base of the plant.
 That split is where the plant was topped or FIMed and the apical dominance was broken.
 As a result, the plant turned many stems into main colas instead of only growing big buds on one main stem